 - How do you know when it's time to start a new chapter in your life?

-- Visit the TDS library for more on planning for the nearly retired.
+- Get more financial planning tips the nearly retired.

 - Subscribe to After 50 Finances.
 You've learned how to work smarter, not harder.
 This weekly newsletter is dedicated to people just like you.
 Subscribers get a FREE copy of our After 50 Finances Pre-Retirement Checklist, a list of everything you need to do to be ready for retirement.

 Share your thoughts about this article with the editor.

 Debt is preventing me from saving as much for retirement as I should be!
 Tell us: Yes, debt is hindering my ability to save for retirement and I could use help dealing with it! or No, debt is not a problem but I'd love to discover more ways to save as I head into retirement!

 - A tool to determine the best time to take Social Security benefits